jmquigley/gadgets/README.md

 This module represents the properties that are shared by every class in the project.
 This includes properties such as color, id, disabled, etc.

 ### Breadcrumbs
+TODO: create the Breadcrums control

 ### [Button](docs/lib/button/Button.md)
 A typical button control widget.
 This control only uses an icon and no text to represent the button.
 The icons are [Font Awesome](http://fontawesome.io/) strings.
 That library is built into this module, so any font available in the current release of that library is available.

 ### ButtonBar
+TODO: create the ButtonBar control

 ### [ButtonCircle](docs/lib/buttonCircle/ButtonCircle.md)
 A circular button control.
 Works like a typical button... except it's a circle.